Wondering if getting pregnant on your period is possible? Likely?

 Ovulation spotting – Sometimes spotting occurs during ovulation, which makes a woman think she’s having her period.
 Often this leads a woman to think she got pregnant when she had her period.

-Longer menstruation – If you have longer menstruation, getting pregnant while having your period is also possible.
+Longer menstruation – If you have longer menstruation, getting pregnant on your period is also possible.
 While most people only menstruate from 3-5 days during a one month cycle, some people may bleed 7-10 days at a time.
 This means that if you have sex while still having your period, getting pregnant could be possible.

 I hope this makes it totally clear that sex during menstruation is not “safe” if you want to avoid pregnancy.